pyxidr/data-science-consulting-part1/README.md

 ### Data wrangling

+Our objective is to structure the client's data correctly and produce informative labels (e.g., types of periods for time series) such that it will be easy for us to do our analysis.

 We have implemented a script in Python `src/python/make_dataset.py` that reads the client's Excel files and populates an SQL database.
 We create first the database by running the SQL code in `src/sql/create_tables.sql`.
 We have documented both the script and sql code — please refer to the code for more details.

 ### Analyses and communication